ytmytm/llama2.c64/README.md

 ## `math.c`

 I provide my own code for `my_sin`, `my_cos`, and `my_exp` for better accuracy than the ones that come with [oscar64](https://github.com/drmortalwombat/oscar64).
-My polynomial factors are actually copied from C64 BASIC.
+These polynomial factors are actually copied from C64 BASIC ROM.

 ## Branches